ChristopherRabotin/GMAT/application/README.txt

 default to your personal %LOCALAPPDATA% folder.
 This can be customized during installation.

 LINUX

 There are two precompiled Linux distributions of GMAT, packaged as compressed TAR files, ready for expansion and use.
-The precompiled releases were built and tested on Ubuntu 14.04 LTS and on Red Hat Enterprise Linux 5.
+The precompiled releases were built and tested on Ubuntu 16.04 LTS and on Red Hat Enterprise Linux 7.2.
 Linux users on those platforms can download the tarball file and uncompress it into place using the command

     tar -zxf <TarballPackageName>

-where <TarballPackageName> is either gmat-ubuntu-x64-R2016a.tar.gz or gmat-rhel5-x64-R2016a.tar.gz.
+where <TarballPackageName> is either gmat-ubuntu-x64-R2017a.tar.gz or gmat-rhel7-x64-R2017a.tar.gz.

 MAC

-The Mac distribution is packaged as a compressed TAR file, ready for expansion and use.
+The Mac distribution is packaged as a ZIP file, ready for expansion and use.
 This prebuilt release was built and tested on Mac OS X 10.11.

-Mac users can download the tarball file and uncompress it into place using the Finder or by opening a Terminal window and typing the command
+Mac users can download the zip archive and uncompress it into place by double-clicking it in the Finder or by opening a Terminal window and typing the command

-    tar -zxf gmat-macosx-x64-R2016a.tar.gz
+    unzip gmat-macosx-x64-R2017a.zip

+NOTE that there is a Gatekeeper/translocation issue with OS X Sierra.
+Since the GMAT application is currently unsigned, the Gatekeeper will not allow it to run in the bin folder and will make a copy of it in a temporary location.
+This can be fixed manually by doing the following:

+1. Open the Finder
+2. Browse to the location of the GMAT application (in the bin folder)
+3. Using the Finder, drag the application only (not the entire bin folder!) to a different location (e.g. the Desktop)
+4. Drag and drop the GMAT application back into the bin folder

+This will clear the ‘UseAppTranslocation’ flag in Sierra and will allow GMAT to be run from the bin folder.

+A future release of GMAT will address the signing issue further.

 BUILDING FROM SOURCE